by the Martin Company, Maryland,

 In my analysis report to NICAP, I also pointed out that the object obviously had dimension.
 Its pattern of light and shadow is consistent with the rest of the picture, with the sun low and coming from the left.
 The object is also symmetrically shaped and contains all tones of gray, from white to black.”

-The above article mentions that there is some confusion whether this photograph was taken over Maryland or the Edwards Air Force Base in California.
+There is some confusion (among U.S. UFO researchers) over whether this photograph was taken over Maryland or over the Edwards Air Force Base in California.
 But judging by the landscape, it seems that the photo was taken over Maryland.
-The photo was taken in 1954 and not in 1957, as mentioned in several articles.
+The photo was taken circa 1954 and not in 1957, as mentioned in several articles.